hal-platform/hal/slate/source/includes/resources/_targets.md

 Parameter | Description
 --------- | -----------
 id        | The unique ID of the target status    | **Optional** - Filter by status.
-Can be used to get the most recent successful push.
+Can be used to get the most recent successful release.